Levent Varlik, 18 September 1997

 Crystal Trumpet Smiles-Mose Henry

 Sandy performs "Water Mother", "What Will I Do With Tomorrow", "Are The Judges Sane" and "I Need You".
-There are no performer credits on the record.
+There's no performer credits on the record.

 The review, written by Kell (You can see the reprint of the original press cutting of this review in Fiddlestix Magazine #38) is below: